Department of Criminal Justice & Criminology

 Be a part of one of the highest ranked Criminal Justice and Criminology programs in the nation!
 Sam Houston State University’s Department of Criminal Justice and Criminology is one of the largest and most prestigious criminal justice programs in the nation.

 Our faculty are among the most productive researchers in the country and provide foundational courses you need for careers in criminal justice as well as many related fields.
 Students can focus on careers in the criminal justice system, including police, corrections, and law.
 Our goals are to provide a strong foundation for students to not only gain employment after graduation but to also enjoy long and successful careers.
 Students will also be prepared to earn graduate degrees.
-In 2020, U.S. News & World Report rated our on-line Master's degree programs #2 in the United States for Criminal Justice.
+In 2025, U.S. News & World Report rated our online Master's degree programs #4 in the United States for Criminal Justice.
 Students can continue their education as a criminal justice researcher by exploring one of our Master's or Ph.D. programs.

 You have a bright future at SHSU!
-The opportunities in our department are endless, with flexible course offerings to fit your schedule:
+The opportunities in our department are endless with flexible course offerings to fit your schedule:

 • Recruiters from criminal justice agencies and organizations visit the center on a regular basis.